-Michelle is owner of Bayou Preservation, LLC, and has been working in historic preservation and materials conservation since 2007.
+Michelle Stanard Duhon owner of Bayou Preservation, LLC, and has been working in historic preservation and materials conservation since 2007.
 She has a BA in History and Art History from the University of Georgia, and a MS in Historic Preservation from the University of Texas School of Architecture.
 Michelle has worked on a wide range of preservation projects from the famous Art Deco Fair Park complex in Dallas, TX, to a small baseball collection for the Louisiana State Museum, to fully restoring the famed Marie Laveau tomb in St. Louis Cemetery No. 1.
 She specializes in plaster, paints and coatings, stone, and metals conservation.
-Michelle currently serves as SOC’s Vice President and Chair of SOC’s Advocacy and currently serves on the Soiree and Restoration Committees.
+Michelle has served as past Vice President and Chair of SOC’s Advocacy and currently serves on the Soiree and Restoration Committees.

-Alex is an Attorney with Orrill, Cordell & Beary, L.L.C. in New Orleans.
+Alex L.M.
+Ducros is an Attorney with Orrill, Cordell & Beary, L.L.C. in New Orleans.
 A native New Orleanian, Mr. Ducros (pronounced with a silent ‘s’) is a graduate of Ben Franklin Senior High School, N.O.C.C.A., LSU, and Loyola University New Orleans’ School of Law.
 He is a member of the Genealogical Research Society of New Orleans, The Society of the Founders of the City of New Orleans and numerous other groups.
 Mr. Ducros also has a background in graphic design and is a professional drummer and drum instructor.
-Alex joined the SOC Board in 2014 and serves on both the All Saints Soiree and Advocacy Committees.
+Alex joined the SOC Board in 2014 and serves on the All Saints Soiree Committee.

 Dr. Beverly Guillory Andry is currently an adjunct faculty member at Delgado Community College.
 She was on the faculty of Xavier University of Louisiana in New Orleans, LA. for many years and was Deputy Director of the Historic District Landmarks Commission.
 She was also an Urban Planner for the Regional Planning Commission for the Parishes of Jefferson, Orleans, St. Bernard and St. Tammany for the City of New Orleans and served as Senior Counselor for the New Orleans Client Center, job training Partnership Program.
 She serves on the Board of Directors for the New Orleans Jazz and Heritage Foundation and Festival, Ashe Cultural Arts Center/Efforts of Grace, the New Orleans Jazz Celebration and is President of Broad Community Connections.
 She holds an MBA from the A. B. Freeman School of Business – Tulane University and a Ph.
 D from the Nelson Mandela School of Public Policy, Southern University A & M College.
 Beverly joined the Board in January 2017 and serves on SOC’s HR & Finance Committee.

 Sally Asher is the author of “Hope & New Orleans: A History of Crescent City Street Names” and “Stories from the St. Louis Cemeteries of New Orleans.”
 She holds two master’s degrees from Tulane University and has been the public relations photographer since 2008.
 She frequently lectures on New Orleans history through the Louisiana State Museum.
 Asher is currently working on a book about Prohibition in New Orleans to be published by LSU Press and is contributing a chapter to a New Orleans tricentennial book to be published by Pelican Press.
 Sally serves on SOC’s All Saints Soiree Committee and joined the SOC Board in 2015.

-Annie Irvin is the Executive Director at the Beauregard-Keyes Historic House and Garden, in the French Quarter.
+Annie Irvin, Secretary, is the Executive Director at the Beauregard-Keyes Historic House and Garden in the French Quarter.
 A native of New Orleans, she grew up with a fond appreciation of the city’s unique historic and cultural traditions.
 Much of her career has been devoted to heritage conservation and the preservation of our built environment.
 After working at the Preservation Research Center for several years, she co-founded the New Orleans Master Crafts Guild.
 She is passionate about civic engagement and is a board member of both the Irish Channel Neighborhood Association and the Committee for a Better New Orleans.
-Annie joined the SOC Board in 2017 and currently serves as SOC’s Chair of Restoration and also as Secretary.
+Annie joined the SOC Board in 2017 and currently serves on SOC’s Restoration and Soiree Committees and also as SOC’s Secretary.